 - Softwares: Sketch, Adobe XD, Omnigraffle

-But, what is the right order of these Skills if you want to create your Talent Triangle (Final)?
+But, what is the right order of these Skills if you want to create your Target Skill Triangle?
 Besides intuition and common sense for such a Role, the next step is to look up several more companies hiring UX Designers.
-After looking through a dozen, you will notice commonalities — the Skills that are most frequently required are the ones you should target to develop first (move to the top of your Triangle).
+After looking through a dozen, you will notice commonalities — the Skills that are most frequently required are the ones you should target to develop first (move to the top of your Target Triangle).